smoyergh/pious/README.md

 So why am I putting this code out on GitHub when PVM is no longer widely used?
 Good question.

-Mainly because PIOUS has minimal dependence on PVM and can be trivally ported to other environments.
+Mainly because PIOUS has minimal dependence on PVM and can be trivially ported to other environments.
 All PVM dependencies are isolated to a single file: src/pdce/pdce.c (and related .h files in that directory).